webrecorder/browsertrix-crawler/docs/docs/user-guide/qa.md

 ### Comparison Data

-The comparison data is also added to the QA crawl's `pageinfo` records.
+Comparison data is also added to the QA crawl's `pageinfo` records.
 The comparison data may look as follows:

 ```json